 1. Empaths Are The Narcissists Mirror Image

-Everyone has an ideal self, most of us are never completely satisfied with the image that stares back at us in the mirror.
+Everyone has an ideal sense of self, most of us are never completely satisfied with the image that stares back at us in the mirror.
 Some people want fuller lips, longer hair, or to lose a bit of weight.
 Subconsciously, the narcissist has an ideal self, they want to feel the way the empath does.

 People don’t decide to become narcissists, it’s a disorder that develops as a result of childhood emotional trauma.
 So despite the behavior we see on the surface, deep down, they wish they were normal.